iluwatar/java-design-patterns/delegation/README.md

 }
 ```

-Now on the client code printer controllers can print messages differently depending on the object they're delegating that work to.
+In the client code, printer controllers can print messages differently depending on the object they're delegating that work to.

 ```java
 public class App {